statamic/docs/content/collections/extending-docs/query-scopes-and-filters.md

 The `autoApply` method lets you define a default value to apply.

-You may also pin your filters to the right side of the search bar by setting the `$pinned` class property:
+You may also pin your filters to the filters bar by setting the `$pinned` class property:

 ```php
 public $pinned = true;